nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## <i class="fa-solid fa-question"></i> FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
-Alternatively, you can use the export command to export the data into a CSV file and import the CSV file into your other device.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous KonTActs home folder.
+Alternatively, you can use the [export](#exporting-data-into-csv-file-export) command to export the data into a CSV file and [import](#importing-data-from-csv-file-import) the CSV file into your other device.

 --------------------------------------------------------------------------------------------------------------------

-## Known issues
+## <i class="fa-solid fa-triangle-exclamation"></i> Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.